- "Morning After Pill"

 Levonelle can be used up to 72 hours after unprotected sex.
 This is compared to 120 hours with ellaOne.
 EllaOne is unsuitable in some circumstances for example if you have severe asthma or take certain medications.
 In these instances, Levonelle may be safer or more effective.
 Levonelle is also available to buy from our website.

 The IUD is the most effective emergency contraception method.
 It can be used up to 5 days after unprotected sex.
 If it is used as emergency contraception, it can be left in and used as a regular contraceptive method.

 The IUD can be inserted by a doctor or nurse.
 This is generally done in a GUM (genitourinary medicine) clinic, family planning clinic or sexual health clinic.
-This NHS page can help you find the nearest available clinic.
+You can find the nearest available clinic on the NHS website.